syncfusion-content/angular-docs/angular-2/CheckBox/Getting-Started.md

 # Getting Started

-This section explains the details on how to render and configure a CheckBox component in an Angular2 application.
+This section explains the details on how to render and configure a **CheckBox** component in an Angular-2 application.

-To get started with CheckBox component, you need to refer the basic prerequisites and system configuration to be done form the given [getting started](https://help.syncfusion.com/angular2/overview) document
+To get started with **CheckBox** component, you need to refer the basic prerequisites and system configuration to be done form the given [getting started](https://help.syncfusion.com/angular2/overview) document.

-Once you have cloned the sample angular2 application as mentioned in getting started document, you will have an angular application named **angular2-seeds** and the application is now ready integrate our EJ components in it.
+Once you have cloned the sample Angular-2 application as mentioned in getting started document, you will have an angular application named **angular2-seeds** and the application is now ready integrate our EJ components in it.

 ## Copying CheckBox source file

-Copy the required Angular2 source components file from the installed location and move it to the app/src/ej folder available inside the angular2-seeds folder.
+Copy the required Angular-2 source components file from the installed location and move it to the app/src/ej folder available inside the angular2-seeds folder.

 (Installed Location)\Syncfusion\Essential Studio\{installed version}\JavaScript\assets-src\angular2\